dbmdz/streaming-server-euphoria/README.md

 ### Configuration

 Based on unique resource identifiers corresponding to the requested filenames the server tries to resolve identifiers to a "file:" path.
-The resolving rules (one rule per line) are configurable with regular expressions in yaml-files.
+The resolving rules (one rule per line) are configurable with regular expressions in yaml-files, e.g. for production environment see [here](src/main/resources/de/digitalcollections/core/config/multiPatternResolving-PROD.yml).

 ### Usage